 Installment Receipts: A new issue of stock sold with the obligation that buyers will pay the issue price in a series of installment payments instead of one lump sum payment.
 This is also known as partially paid shares.
 The buyer usually pays a deposit upon settlement, perhaps one-half the issue price of the shares, with the balance to be paid in one year.

-Installment sale: The sale of an asset in exchange for a specified series of payments (the instalments).
+Installment sale: The sale of an asset in exchange for a specified series of payments (the installments).

 Institutional Clients: The sales department of a securities firm serves two categories of clients.
 The institutional segment deals with banks, insurance companies, trust companies, pension fund managers and large corporations.
 The retail branch deals with individual investors.